suncoast-devs/handbook/lessons/misc-quick-reference/js-objects.md

 ```

 And we need to turn this into an array containing the name of the key followed
 by the title.
-Given the object above we would want something like
+Given the object above, we would want something like
 `['pandas - Panda Bears', 'miniatures - Miniature Painting']`.

-We can't do `myHobbies.map` but we can do this:
+We can't do `myHobbies.map`, but we can do this:

 ```javascript
 const keys = Object.keys(myHobbies) // ['pandas', 'miniatures']
 ```

-And now we can use that to map
+And now we can use that to map.

 ```javascript
 const keys = Object.keys(myHobbies) // ['pandas', 'miniatures']